A Company Physician v. Personal Physician When Injured On-the-Job

 If you feel your care has been compromised or limited by a company physician, or have questions regarding a conflicting diagnosis or return-to-work prognosis, you should obtain a consultation with an experienced Workers’ Compensation attorney to ensure your rights now, and in the future are protected.

-For more information regarding your Workers’ Compensation rights, visit our website (www.horwitzlaw.com) where you’ll also find the book, “How To Win a Workers’ Compensation Claim in Illinois”, by Horwitz attorney, Mark Weissburg.
+For more information regarding your Workers’ Compensation rights, contact us today for a free consultation or visit, “How To Win a Workers’ Compensation Claim in Illinois”, by Horwitz attorney, Mark Weissburg.

 Attorney Mark Weissburg, welcomes your comments on this article.